nats-io/nats-streaming-server/README.md

         --tlscacert <file>           Client certificate CA for verification

-The server parameters are used the same way you'd secure a typical NATS server.
+The server parameters are used the same way you would secure a typical NATS server.
+See [here](https://github.com/nats-io/gnatsd#securing-nats).

 Proper usage of the NATS Streaming Server requires the use of both client and server parameters.